 Singh Ray 5 Stops

-Now this is interesting – the Singh Ray 5 Stop becomes more warm than our original image, the exact opposite of the Singh Ray 3 Stop.
-At 5 stops, we see minimal loss in sharpness and quality but a noticeable warm color shift.
+Now this is interesting – the Singh Ray 5 Stop becomes warmer than our original image, the exact opposite of the Singh Ray 3 Stop.
+At 5 stops, we see a minimal loss in sharpness and quality but a noticeable warm color shift.

 With the Singh Ray 10 Stops we’re seeing a significant shift into the greens.
 Other than the color shift, we have a usable image with minimal loss in quality and sharpness and only slight vignetting.

-We can’t really recommend Light Craft Workshops Variable ND, at least not the version we have.
+We can’t really recommend Light Craft Workshops Variable ND, period.
 There was simply too much color shift and loss in image quality.

 If you want the very best in Neutral Density Filters, then Singh Ray is hands down the best we’ve used, but they come at a cost of money as well as convenience.

 If you want a great, affordable, and convenient ND filter, then I definitely recommend the SYRP Variable ND filter.
 The SYRP performs incredibly well, delivers quality images (over the entire range!), and at less than $140 it’s a killer value.
 If you’re looking to purchase your first ND filter, or you’re looking for a great variable ND filter, then the SYRP Variable ND Filter is for you.

 Here are some of the other ND filters which various photographers have used here in our studio.
 We haven’t done extensive testing with them as we did above, but we can at least confirm that their results are “acceptable”: